Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.3.1

-He was called an intelligent man, for he made the proper inquiry, at the proper time (i.e. before death), to the proper person:
+He was called an intelligent man, for he made the proper inquiry, at the proper time (i.e. before death), and to the proper person:

 atah prcchami samsiddhim